Benign Overfitting in Out-of-Distribution Generalization of Linear Models

 TL;DR: We provide non-asymptotic guarantees of over-parameterized ridge regression under general covariate shift.

-Abstract: Benign overfitting refers to the phenomenon where a over-parameterized model fits the training data perfectly, including noise in the data, but still generalizes well to the unseen test data.
-While prior work provide a solid theoretical understanding of this phenomenon under the in-distribution setup, modern machine learning often operates in a more challenging Out-of-Distribution (OOD) regime, where the target (test) distribution can be rather different from the source (training) distribution.
+Benign overfitting refers to the phenomenon where an over-parameterized model fits the training data perfectly, including noise in the data, but still generalizes well to the unseen test data.
+While prior work provides some theoretical understanding of this phenomenon under the in-distribution setup, modern machine learning often operates in a more challenging Out-of-Distribution (OOD) regime, where the target (test) distribution can be rather different from the source (training) distribution.
 In this work, we take an initial step towards understanding benign overfitting in the OOD regime by focusing on the basic setup of over-parameterized linear models under covariate shift.
-We provide non-asymptotic guarantees proving that, when the target covariance satisfies certain structural conditions, benign overfitting occurs in standard ridge regression even under the OOD regime.
-We identify a number of key quantities relating source and target covariance, which govern the performance of OOD generalization.
+We provide non-asymptotic guarantees proving that benign overfitting occurs in standard ridge regression, even under the OOD regime when the target covariance satisfies certain structural conditions.
+We identify several vital quantities relating to source and target covariance, which govern the performance of OOD generalization.
 Our result is sharp, which provably recovers prior in-distribution benign overfitting guarantee (Tsigler & Bartlett, 2023), as well as under-parameterized OOD guarantee (Ge et al., 2024) when specializing to each setup.
 Moreover, we also present theoretical results for a more general family of target covariance matrix, where standard ridge regression only achieves a slow statistical rate of $\mathcal{O}(1/\sqrt{n})$ for the excess risk, while Principal Component Regression (PCR) is guaranteed to achieve the fast rate $\mathcal{O}(1/n)$, where $n$ is the number of samples.

 Supplementary Material: zip